Shashwat1956/Bank-Operations/README.md

 - **Deposit**: Users can deposit a specified amount of money into their account.
 - **Withdraw**: Users can withdraw a specified amount from their account, provided sufficient balance is available.
 - **Check Balance**: Users can check the current balance of their account.
-- **Display All Accounts**: The system displays the details of all created
+- **Display All Accounts**: The system displays the details of all created accounts.
 - **Exit**: Exits the program.

 ## How It Works